 EVENTS

-On Saturday June 7, 2025, the Notch Hostel will host our annual special benefit for us during our fundraiser.
-Join us to meet the grantee organizations, socialize and hike with other participants, volunteers, and board members, and enter to win awesome outdoor gear prizes from our special in-person only raffle.
+On Saturday June 6, 2026, the Notch Hostel in North Woodstock, NH, will host our annual celebration and potluck feast.
+Join us to meet the organizations we are fundraising for, socialize with other participants, volunteers, and board members, and enter to win awesome outdoor gear prizes from our special in-person only raffle.
+Then, kick back and enjoy a mini-film festival featuring BIPOC outdoor leaders.

 PAST EVENTS